henrysky/astroNN/docs/source/tools_apogee.rst

    from astroNN.apogee import chips_split

+   # original_spectra can be multiple spectra at a time
    spectra_blue, spectra_green, spectra_red = chips_split(original_spectra, dr=14)

 `chips_split()` will delete the gap between the detectors if you supply raw spectra.
 If you give gap deteleted spectra,